 Singers and Pianists Audition Repertoire

-Each pianist should bring 2 contrasting opera accompaniments and 1 performance piece.
+Each pianist should bring 2 contrasting opera accompaniments and 1 solo repertoire piece.
 Pianists should be prepared to sight-read and also to sing out (loudly!) some vocal lines while playing.

 Directors should bring any portfolios they have with photographs or DVDs of productions directed and be prepared to talk about the concepts underlying their design and production choices.